neurobagel/documentation/docs/user_guide/production_deployment.md

 #### Generate node configuration

-Run `configure-nb` to generate the runtime configuration file for your deployment from the `nb_config.ini` file you created.
+Run `configure-nb` to generate an `.env` file with the correct environment variables for your node deployment, based on your `nb_config.ini` file.

 ```bash
 configure-nb
 ```

-You should now have a `.env` file in your deployment recipe directory.
+!!! warning "Do not edit the `.env` file directly"
+    Manual changes to the auto-generated `.env` may produce invalid configurations.
+    Instead, to update your configuration, edit your `nb_config.ini` and rerun `configure-nb`.

 #### Launch node